Collective Proposal Distributions for Nonlinear MCMC samplers: Mean-Field Theory and Fast Implementation: Introduction

 \subsection{Background}

-Monte Carlo methods are designed to estimate the expectation of an observable $\varphi$ under a probability measure $\pi$.
-They approximate the quantity of interest by an estimator of the form
+Monte Carlo methods are designed to estimate the integral of a function of interest $\varphi$ (sometimes called \emph{observable}) under a probability measure $\pi$.
+The integral $\int \varphi(x)\pi(\dd x)$ is approximated by a random estimator of the form

-where $X_i$ are independent and identically distributed (i.i.d.) random variables with law~$\pi$.
+where the $X_i$ are $n$ independent and identically distributed (i.i.d.) random variables with law~$\pi$.
 The law of large numbers ensures the convergence as $n\to+\infty$ of this estimator.
-For complex cases, a now classical procedure consists in constructing a Markov chain with stationary distribution $\pi$.
+For complex cases, when i.i.d. $\pi$-distributed random variables cannot be generated exactly, a now classical procedure consists in constructing a Markov chain $(X_i)_i$ with stationary distribution $\pi$.
 Ergodic theory results then ensure that the estimator above still converges, even though the $X_i$ are not independent from each other.
-The Metropolis-Hastings algorithm \cite{metropolis1949monte,metropolis1953equation,hastings1970monte} provides a simple construction for such a Markov chain that only requires to evaluate $\pi$ up to a multiplicative constant.
+The Metropolis-Hastings algorithm \cite{metropolis1949monte,metropolis1953equation,hastings1970monte} provides a simple construction for such a Markov chain that only requires to evaluate the probability density function $\pi$ up to a multiplicative constant.
 The constructed chain is a random walk biased by an accept-reject step.
 Its convergence properties have been thoroughly studied, for example in \cite{mengersen1996rates}.

 This well-known procedure has become a building block for more advanced samplers, that are designed to overcome the known flaws of the Metropolis-Hastings algorithm: slow convergence, bad mixing properties for multimodal distributions \emph{etc.} Such extensions include for instance the Wang and Landau algorithm \cite{bornn2013adaptive}, regional MCMC algorithms \cite{craiu2009learn}, or non Markovian (adaptive) versions \cite{haario2001adaptive,haario1999adaptive,atchade2005,atchade2011adaptive} where the next proposed state depends on the whole history of the process.
 The more recent PDMP samplers \cite{fearnhead2018piecewise,vanetti2017piecewise} provide an alternative to the discrete time accept-reject scheme, replacing it by a continuous time non reversible Markov process with random jumps.
 Finally, more complex algorithms are based on the evaluation of the gradient of $\pi$, see for instance the Metropolis-adjusted Langevin \cite{besag1994mala} and the Hamiltonian Monte Carlo algorithms \cite{1987hmc}.
+All these methods can be seen as ``linear" as the next position only depends on the current position.

 A non-Markovian alternative to Metropolis-Hastings like methods is given by Importance Sampling algorithms.
 By drawing i.i.d. samples from an auxiliary distribution $q$, which is usually simple and called the importance distribution, we can build an estimator using the following identity: